Churuli: Reception

-Churuli received positive to mixed reviews from the critics, upon release.
-The visuals, performances, screenplay, and complex storyline were praised.
-The extreme profanity used in the film became highly controversial.
+Churuli received mixed to positive reviews from critics who praised its visuals, cast performances and complex storyline, while the extreme profanity used in the film became highly controversial.

-The Times of India gave a rating of 3 out of 5, writing that "Churuli is so bound by this idiosyncrasy of the filmmaker, that the story - slight as it is - seems to have been sacrificed for the sake of creating an ambiance."
-The News Minute wrote that, "This Lijo Jose movie is mysterious, funny but loses focus at times.
+Anna Mathews of The Times of India gave 3 out of 5 stars and wrote "Churuli is so bound by this idiosyncrasy of the filmmaker, that the story – slight as it is – seems to have been sacrificed for the sake of creating an ambiance."
+Cris of The News Minute gave 3 out of 5 stars and wrote "This Lijo Jose movie is mysterious, funny but loses focus at times.
 Beautiful performances by Chemban Vinod and Vinay Forrt, humour, fantasy, and mystery make ‘Churuli’ a charming film and it is a worth to watch movie."
-Baradwaj Rangan of Film Companion wrote that, "Usually films come full-circle.
+Baradwaj Rangan of Film Companion wrote "Usually films come full-circle.
 But here it's like a hypnotist's wheel.
 From the center point of the inciting incident, the narrative spins further and further away into an unending whirlpool."
-Malayala Manorama wrote: "Churuli will throw your world into a perpetual spiral.
+Malayala Manorama wrote "Churuli will throw your world into a perpetual spiral.
 Walk into Lijo's Churuli baring your values, and if that's a problem, then at least be ready to embrace the darkness that resides in the centre of your light for two hours".

-On 24 November 2021, the Central Board of Film Certification of India confirmed that "The SonyLIV streaming version of the film is not certified".
+On 24 November 2021, the CBFC confirmed that SonyLIV's streaming version of the film was not certified.